fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 ![GPT-3 Settings](/assets/images/settings.png)

 As you can see, the task settings are provided to the language model simply as sentences for it to complete, with no gradient updates whatsoever.
 In the zero-shot setting, only a description of the task is provided.
-In the single-shot setting, the model is provided with a simple example of the task to perform (in the case of English to French translation, this single example is an English-French pair.
+In the single-shot setting, the model is provided with a simple example of the task to perform (in the case of English to French translation, this single example is an English-French pair).
 For the few-shot setting, several examples of the solved task are provided, as part of the expression the language model must complete.
 Using this few-shot method of understanding tasks, GPT-3 managed to break the state-of-the-art in several different tasks, surpassing previous models, which had been fine-tuned for those specific tasks.

 # So how good a language model is it?